Davis Riley betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Davis Riley of the United States plays his shot from the fourth tee during the first round of the World Wide Technology Championship 2025 at El Cardonal at Diamante on November 06, 2025 in Cabo San Lucas, Mexico.
+(Alex Slitz/Getty Images)

-Davis Riley last competed at the Sony Open in Hawaii in 2024, where he missed the cut after posting a score of 7-over.
+Davis Riley missed the cut at the 2024 Sony Open in Hawaii after shooting 7-over.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving his performance in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.

 Riley's recent history at the Sony Open in Hawaii